petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-1-getting-started-with-clarity/the-clarity-story.md

 Taken together, Clarity's fragmented technical infrastructure and ineffective marketing website stifle their potential in the increasingly competitive eyewear market.
 To address these challenges, Clarity Vision Solutions requires a strategic approach built upon several critical success factors:

-* **User Empowerment and Collaboration**: Empower non-technical team members to contribute to content creation and website management through user-friendly interfaces and intuitive tools, democratizing website ownership and fostering collaboration.
+* **Non-Technical Participation**: Empower non-technical team members to contribute to content creation and website management through user-friendly interfaces and intuitive tools, democratizing website ownership and fostering collaboration.

 * **Unified Platform and Simplified Maintenance**: Simplify IT administration by consolidating disparate systems into a unified platform, streamlining website maintenance and freeing both IT and financial resources for strategic initiatives.

-* **Future-Proof Scaling and Agility**: Use a platform that can readily adapt to evolving business needs and technological advancements, accommodating future growth and expansion without costly re-implementations.
+* **Future-Proof Scaling and Flexibility**: Use a platform that can readily adapt to evolving business needs and technological advancements, accommodating future growth and expansion without costly re-implementations.
 The right solution is one that can grow and adapt as the business grows.

-* **Increased Engagement and Enhanced User Experience**: Leverage data insights to deliver personalized omnichannel experiences to customers, fostering deeper engagement and boosting conversions.
+* **Increased Engagement through Personalization**: Leverage data insights to deliver personalized omnichannel experiences to customers, fostering deeper engagement and boosting conversions.

 * **Risk Mitigation with Better Governance**: Implement robust cybersecurity measures and data governance practices to mitigate risks, ensure compliance with global regulations, and build trust with customers and partners.